frieddeli/Monitor-Brightness-Control/README.md

 - Efficient debounced brightness control

 ### Known Issues
+- Could take up to 30 seconds to start again after a restart
 - Some monitors may not support DDC/CI
 - Reccommended to use HDMI as DP cables might face some issues
 - Requires admin privileges for first run